Charlie Murphy (actor): Personal life and death

 Murphy was a resident of Tewksbury Township, New Jersey.
 He was married to Tisha Taylor Murphy from 1997 until her death from cervical cancer in December 2009.
 The couple had two children together, and Murphy had a child from a previous relationship.
 He was a karate practitioner.

 Murphy died from leukemia on April 12, 2017, at age 57 in New York City, New York.

+The third-season premiere of Black Jesus and his brother's film, Dolemite Is My Name, were dedicated to Murphy.
+Murphy was the one who piqued his brother's interest in the biopic's subject, Rudy Ray Moore.